UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- UTEP has combined with its opponents to score more than 47.5 points in four of nine games this season.

-- UTEP's games this season have gone over 47.5 points four of nine times.
+- Rice's games have gone over 47.5 points in eight of 10 chances this season.

-- The combined points per game average of the two teams, 43.4, is 4.1 points fewer than Saturday's over/under.
+- Saturday's over/under is 4.1 points higher than the combined 43.4 PPG average of the two teams.

-- The 59.2 points per game these two squads have surrendered to opponents this season are 11.7 more than the 47.5 over/under in this contest.
+- The 59.2 points per game these two squads have allowed their opponents to score this season are 11.7 more than the 47.5 over/under in this contest.

 - The Miners and their opponents have scored an average of 52.7 points per game in 2021, 5.2 more than Saturday's total.

-- The 47.5-point over/under for this game is 4.4 points below the 51.9 points per game average total in Owls games this season.
+- The 47.5-point total for this game is 4.4 points below the 51.9 points per game average total in Owls games this season.

 UTEP Stats and Trends